autowarefoundation/autoware_core/map/autoware_map_projection_loader/README.md

 mgrs_grid: 54SUE
 ```

-※ Even if you input scale_factor, it will be overwritten to 0.9996.
+Note that even if you input scale_factor, it will be overwritten to 0.9996.

 #### Limitation